gslab-econ/gslab_r/README.md

 ## Development Process

-We follow the development process for code libraries outlined in the [RA manual](https://github.com/gslab-econ/admin/wiki/Version-Control)
+We follow the development process for code libraries outlined in the [RA manual](https://github.com/gslab-econ/admin/wiki/Version-Control) We store each package in its own directory within `gslab_r`.
+The default name scheme is to give the package directory the same name as the package.

 ### Tools